Helene D. Gayle: Early life and education

 Helene Gayle was born in Buffalo, New York, to Jacob Astor Gayle, a small-business owner, and Marietta Spiller Dabney Gayle, a social worker.
 She attended Court Street Elementary School and Lancaster Middle School in Lancaster, New York, and in Buffalo, graduated with honors from Woodlawn Junior High School and Bennett High School (Class of 1972).
-After high school, Gayle attended Baldwin-Wallace College and Barnard College, from which she received a B.A. degree with honors in psychology in 1976.
+After high school, Gayle attended Baldwin-Wallace College and Barnard College of Columbia University, from which she received a B.A. degree with honors in psychology in 1976.
 She earned an M.D. at the University of Pennsylvania School of Medicine and an M.P.H. at Johns Hopkins University School of Hygiene and Public Health (now the Bloomberg School).

 Gayle is board certified in pediatrics, having completed a residency in pediatric medicine at Children's National Medical Center in Washington, D.C.
 Gayle completed a second residency in preventive medicine at the Centers for Disease Control and Prevention.